 Amorphophallus is a genus of tuberous plants in the Araceae family.
 They are grown by devoted collectors for the beauty of their single compound pinnate leaves, which give them a palm like look, very exotic.
 A few are brave enough to confess they find the bad smelling flower one of Nature's wonders.

 Amorphophallus konjac (syn.
 Amorphophallus rivieri) is a widespread species from the eastern Himalayas to China and the Philippines.
 The first 2 photos were taken by Angelo Porcelli of plants that used to be known by the name Amorphophallus rivieri var. konjac.
 It is known by common names of Snake's tongue or snake palm.
-This variety is grown for food.
+This variety is grown for food and produces masses of child tubers.
 The third photo was contributed by the UC Botanical Garden.

 Amorphophallus mossambicensis (Schott ex Garcke) N.E.Br. is distributed from central Tanzania to southern Tropical Africa.
 Plants will put up an inflorescence usually just prior to the start of the rainy season with seeds ripening some two months later.
 The leaf stalk starts to emerge after the inflorescence withers and dies back towards the end of the rainy season by about March.
 Photos by Nicholas Wightman taken in Lilayi, Zambia.